|Museum Board of TrusteesCurator's BlogMission StatementHistoryFAQs|

 In the 1890s, former glass cutters Nehemiah Packwood and John Vodon each set-up their own cutting shops in East Sandwich and produced intricate rich cut glass designs on imported lead blanks.

 By the 1920s, the entire glass industry in Sandwich had come to a complete halt.
 The factory buildings were slowly torn down and dismantled.
 By 1944, there was barely a trace of a factory building near the marsh.
+A marker at the location of the factory is all that remains of this enterprise.

 But the mantle of Sandwich's glass industry was absorbed by The Sandwich Historical Society.
 Founded in 1907, The Sandwich Historical Society had its first glass exhibit in 1925 commemorating a century of Sandwich glass.
 They produced many other exhibitions and came to focus primarily on interpreting the glass industry of the town in its Sandwich Glass Museum, yet still collecting the historical material of Sandwich's past.